Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Yang--Mills--Connes Theory

 \subsection{Yang--Mills Theory}

-The Connes' theory also involves Yang–Mills theory, and in this section we will focus on that aspect.
-We will still work in the context of Remark \ref{remadirac}.
+The Connes' theory also involves Yang--Mills theory, and in this section we will focus on that aspect.
+We will still work in the context of Remark \ref{remadirac} with the regularity degree of $B$ more than Lipschitz (i.e., $B^2=B$).
 To simplify the notation, in this section, elements of $\Omega^\bullet_\D(B)$ will be denoted without the bracket $[-]$.
-Furthermore, in this section we will assume that the regularity degree of $B$ is $B^2=B$ (i.e., more than Lipschitz).
-This section constitutes the core of the paper, and Theorem~\ref{soperatoradjunto} is its most important result.
+This section constitutes the core of the paper, and Theorem \ref{soperatoradjunto} is its most important result.